-The California program includes 63 invertebrates and algae (including 1 invasive tunicate and 1 invasive algae) - the list of species included in the program is posted here.
+The California program includes 57 invertebrates and 6 algae (including 1 invasive tunicate and 1 invasive algae) - the list of species can be found here.

 The South Atlantic States program includes 47 invertebrates and 4 algae (including 1 invasive algae).
 The list of species can be found here.

 The Northeast US & Eastern Canada program includes 56 invertebrates and 4 algae (including 4 invasive tunicates).
 The list of species can be found here.

 How and why did these programs get developed?

 Why add invertebrates to a program that primarily focuses on fishes?
 Invertebrates such as colorful anemones, starfish, and sponges dominate the landscape seen by divers in cold water rocky reef environments.
 Whereas tropical divers spend most of their time looking at fish seen in front of a backdrop of invertebrates, invertebrates are predominant in cold water.
 In addition to a desire by temperate region REEF members to learn more about these fascinating spineless creatures so apparent to underwater naturalists, invertebrates and algae can serve as valuable indicators of the health and status of local environments.

 The list of invertebrates and algae monitored in these programs is not an exhaustive list of all of those a diver will encounter (this is in contrast to REEF's fish monitoring programs, which have divers/snorkelers record all fish species encountered during a dive that can be positively identified).
 A variety of animals and algae from different Phyla were chosen in order to familiarize REEF volunteers with the characteristics of major taxonomic groups and exhibit the biological diversity of nearshore marine environment.
 Each species in the programs was carefully selected based on specific monitoring criteria so that the survey data will be useful to resource agencies and scientists trying to better understand and protect coastal marine resources.